 "The performance is very good on our servers.
 It's superior.
 And the QoS capabilities for providing work congestion protection are also important because about 99 percent of our servers are production servers."

 "Based on our experience with VMAX, there isn't any hardware failure or something like that in PowerMax.
 Performance-wise also, everything is fine.
 We haven't faced any performance issues or any hardware failure.
 Its performance is great as compared to VMAX.
 Its I/O per second rate is higher than the old model."

 "PowerMax NVMe has made it a lot easier to understand how much we are able to provision.
 It has made it a lot faster to provision new things.
 90% of my time for provisioning has been reduced.
 Also, it has made it very easy to understand and see everything behind it versus the older heritage, where Dell EMC was very convoluted and hard to get working.
 Things that used to take an hour, probably now take five to 10 minutes."

-"The most valuable feature is data mirroring."
+"The most valuable feature is the NVMe flash storage."

 "InfoSight - analytics sight that collects data for all Nimble arrays deployed"

 "This product is very easy to set up."